 Every company has a quality management system in place.
 Let me take 3 examples regarding in-process quality control (which is only one of many elements of a QMS).

-- Maybe it is very rudimentary — for example the owner of a 10-people workshop looks at production and decides by himself if it’s “good enough”.
+a.
+Maybe it is very rudimentary – for example, the owner of a 10-people workshop looks at production and decides by himself if it’s “good enough”.

-- Maybe it is more advanced, with go-no go gages, successive inspection by operators, and/or digital sensors.
+c.
+Maybe it is more advanced, with go-no-go gages, successive inspection by operators, and/or digital sensors.
 In each case, a QMS is in place, but the first example would probably fail an ISO 9001 audit.

 Right, but how can you determine if the supplier is applying a comprehensive Quality Management System if they are not certified?